birgelee/draft-caa-security-tag/draft-birgelee-lamps-caa-security.md

 The CAA security Property Value has the following sub-syntax (specified in ABNF as per {{RFC5234}}).

-security-value = \*WSP \[property_list\] \*WSP
+security-value = \*WSP \[attribute-list\] \*WSP

-property-list = (property \*WSP "," \*WSP property-list) / property
+attribute-list = (attribute \*WSP "," \*WSP attribute-list) / attribute

-property = property-name \*WSP \["(" \*WSP parameter-list \*WSP ")"\]
+attribute = attribute-name \*WSP \["(" \*WSP attribute-list \*WSP ")"\]

-property-name = character-set *character-set

-parameter-list = (parameter \*WSP "," \*WSP parameter-list) / parameter

-parameter = character-set *character-set
+attribute-name = character-set *character-set

 character-set = ALPHA / DIGIT / ":" / "_" / "-"

-Hence, the security Property Value can either be empty or entirely whitespace, or contain a list of comma-separated properties with an optional list of comma-separated parameters associated with each property in parentheses after the property.
+Hence, the security Property Value can either be empty or entirely whitespace, or contain a list of comma-separated attributes.
+Each attribute has an optional list of comma-separated (sub-)attributes associated with the attribute in parentheses after the attribute.
+These attributes can in turn be associated with sub-attributes, allowing the specification of nested attribute lists.
-Properties and parameters MUST consist only of lowercase letters (a-z), uppercase letters (A-Z), numbers (0-9), colon (:), underscore (_), and hyphen (-), and are case sensitive.
+Attributes MUST consist only of lowercase letters (a-z), uppercase letters (A-Z), numbers (0-9), colon (:), underscore (_), and hyphen (-), and are case sensitive.

-All properties specified in a property-list MUST be unique.
+All attributes specified in an attribute-list MUST be unique.
-A property-list MUST NOT have two properties with the same name specified even if they contain different parameters.
+An attribute-list MUST NOT have two attributes with the same name specified even if they contain different sub-attributes.
-If parameters are specified, the parameter list MUST NOT be empty, i.e., "property()" is not a valid CAA security Property Value.
+If sub-attributes are specified, the sub-attribute list MUST NOT be empty, i.e., "attribute()" is not a valid CAA security Property Value.

-# Well-known Properties
+# Well-known Attributes

-The top-level property-list MAY contain the following properties.
+The top-level attribute-list MAY contain the following attributes.

-1. **methods:** If specified, this property MUST have parameters listing various cryptographic domain validation methods that can be used to validate that particular domain.
+1. **methods:** If specified, this attribute MUST have sub-attributes listing various cryptographic domain validation methods that can be used to validate that particular domain.
-A CA MUST use one of the methods specified in the methods parameters to perform cryptographic domain validation.
+A CA MUST use one of the methods specified in the methods sub-attributes to perform cryptographic domain validation.
 If there is no method specified that the CA is capable of complying with, the CA MUST deny issuance.

-2. **options:** If specified, this property MUST have parameters listing various options.
+2. **options:** If specified, this attribute MUST have sub-attributes listing various options.
 A CA SHOULD try to honor any option specified in this list.
 If a CA does not understand an option or does not have that option implemented the, CA MAY proceed with issuance.

-3. **options-critical:** If specified, this property MUST have parameters listing various options.
+3. **options-critical:** If specified, this attribute MUST have sub-attributes listing various options.
-To proceed with issuance, a CA MUST understand and implement all options specified in the options-critical parameters
+To proceed with issuance, a CA MUST understand and implement all options specified in the options-critical sub-attributes

-The top-level property-list MAY contain additional properties and a CA MAY proceed with issuance even if it does not understand these additional properties.
+The top-level attribute-list MAY contain additional attributes and a CA MAY proceed with issuance even if it does not understand these additional attributes.
-Subsequent RFCs MAY standardize additional properties.
+Subsequent RFCs MAY standardize additional attributes.

 # Permissible Methods

-The following properties MAY be specified as parameters of the methods property.
+The following attributes MAY be specified as sub-attributes of the methods attributes.
 Each method specifies particular aspects of certificate issuance that MUST be satisfied for a certificate to be issued using that method.
 While some methods entail the use of CA/Browser Forum-compliant domain control validation methods, others do not entail CA/Browser Forum-compliant domain control validation and must be used in conjunction with a CA/Browser Forum-compliant domain control validation method to permit certificate issuance.